 Go digging, see what you find.
 And may you surprise all of us with the bounty of your next big move.

-If you have a vaaaaague inkling of your next move but either a.) need help figuring out the details, b.) need to be held accountable for moving toward, c.) would like a step-by-step action plan to help get you there, or d.) all of the above — consider applying for Steer Your Ship.
-It’s my once-a-year program to help get your business moving in the direction of your dreams.
-Check it out.
+If you have a vaaaaague inkling of your next move but either a.) need help figuring out the details, b.) need to be held accountable for moving toward, c.) would like a step-by-step action plan to help get you there, or d.) all of the above — take a look at KK on Tap.